-Quitting your job to care for aging parents may have certain serious implications on your personal and financial well being.
-Family caregiving may manifest into increased financial costs leading to your financial instability.
-Therefore you may wish to talk about it with loved ones, trusted work colleagues or even unofficially with your manager to discuss the cost of quitting a job for caring your elderly parents.
+Quitting your job to care for aging parents may have certain serious implications on your personal and financial well-being.
+Family caregiving may lead to increased financial costs.
+You may wish to talk with loved ones, trusted work colleagues, or even unofficially with your manager to discuss the cost of quitting a job for caring your elderly parents.

-Personal Financial Load AARP research study has concluded that out of 4 family caregivers (78 percent) more than 3 report bearing out-of-pocket costs due to caregiving.
-Besides this, as a family caregiver your decision to reduce your work hours or quit your job, can cause a major impact on your present and future financial conditions like losing your income, Social Security, and benefits of retirement, health insurance, and career possibilities.
+AARP research study has concluded that out of 4 family caregivers (78 percent), more than 3 reports bearing out-of-pocket costs due to caregiving.
+Besides this, as a family caregiver, your decision to reduce your work hours or quit your job, can cause a major impact on your present and future financial conditions like losing your income, Social Security, and benefits of retirement, health insurance, and career possibilities.